Cyber Risks Insurance

-There is much discussion regarding the cyber risks facing businesses, organisations and individuals today and the protection required in respect of these risks have led to the development of cyber liability insurance.
-In looking at this we first need to define what we mean by cyber liability insurance.
+There is much discussion regarding the cyber risks facing businesses, organisations and individuals today and the protection required in respect of these risks have led to the development of cyber risks insurance.
+In looking at this we first need to define what we mean by cyber risks insurance.

-Firstly it is important to note that “cyber liability insurance” is not the same as “cyber liability”.
+Firstly it is important to note that “cyber risks insurance” is not the same as “cyber liability”.

 What is cyber liability?

 This refers to any legal liabilities that may fall upon a business, organisation or individual arising from their use or misuse of technology.
 These liabilities form only part of the cover offered under a cyber liability insurance policy and as we shall see later can often be catered for under an alternative policy without the need for specialist cover.

 What is cyber risks insurance?